Social Identity Theory

 The theory posits that people strive to enhance or maintain their social standing by elevating the status of their own group while potentially devaluing others.
 This dynamic explains intergroup competition, stereotyping, and bias, as individuals and groups continually assess their comparative positions.
 Tajfel’s idea of social creativity highlights how groups reinterpret disadvantages into unique strengths, enabling them to sustain pride and identity without direct confrontation.

 Delving deeper into Tajfel's conceptualization of Social Identity Theory, we unearth the significance of intergroup conflict in shaping our social world.
-Tajfel & Turner's theory of intergroup conflict, posits that when individuals identify with a group, they are likely to develop biased attitudes favoring their in-group and discriminating against out-groups.
+Tajfel & Turner's theory of intergroup conflict, posits that when individuals identify with a group, they are likely to develop biased attitudes favouring their in-group and discriminating against out-groups.

-This complex weave of social identities, attitudes, and behaviors is intriguingly observed in Tajfel's seminal minimal intergroup situation experiments.
+This complex weave of social identities, attitudes, and behaviours is intriguingly observed in Tajfel's seminal minimal intergroup situation experiments.
 In these studies, Tajfel discovered that people arbitrarily assigned to a group developed an immediate preference for their own group and bias against the other, even when no real conflict existed.

 Reflecting on Tajfel's contribution, social psychologist Michael Hogg said, "Tajfel showed us that our group memberships are not just something we have, they are something we use.
 They are tools for navigating the social world."
-This perspective encapsulates the utility and adaptability of our social identities, as proposed by Tajfel's Social Identity Theory.
+This perspective encapsulates the utility and adaptability of our , as proposed by Tajfel's Social Identity Theory.

 A central tenet of Social Identity Theory is that individuals strive to maintain a positive social identity by enhancing the status of their in-group in comparison to out-groups.
 This often manifests as out-group discrimination, a social phenomenon that SIT uniquely illuminates.